barumau/pandunia/engli/pandunia-engli.md

 sava - know (be aware of)
 savi - known
 saulojia - epistemology
+sauvol - interest (curiosity)
+sauvoli - interested (curious)
+sauvolu - wonder (be interested in, would like to know)
+sauvolani - interesting (curious)
 Saudi Arabia - Saudi Arabia
 saudar - sibling (brother or sister)
 sauna\* - sauna